billyhansen6/python_code/README.md

-# Simple Financial Analysis
+# Python Practice

-Just a simple financial analysis in Python - a homework assignment from the python coding class on SuperDataScience.
+Practicing code in python with various examples.